xianlinbox/daily_practise/databricks/de-databricks-2.md

 of data from external file systems into Delta Lake tables, forming the foundation of many Bronze layer pipelines in a Lakehouse architecture.
 Support both file listing and file notification

+when working with JSON, CSV, or XML, as these formats do not encode data types.
+All columns including nested fields are inferred as STRING unless configured infer the schema explicitly.

 Suitable for: continuous, high-volume, low-latency streaming scenarios

 An example: